-The rally will be at least 3.5 hours and not exceed 4.5 hours in duration from the initiation point of the first route instruction (whether numbered or not) to the completion point of the last route instruction (whether numbered or not) that directs entrants to the place where score cards are turned in and protests are received, assuming perfect time.
+The rally shall be at least 3.5 hours and not exceed 4.5 hours in duration from the initiation point of the first route instruction (whether numbered or not) to the completion point of the last route instruction (whether numbered or not) that directs entrants to the place where score cards are turned in and protests are received, assuming perfect time.
 Unless emergency or extremely unusual conditions or situations require, only paved roads will be used for the rally.
 Rallyists will be notified before the start of the rally if any such condition exists.
 There will be at least five (5) timing controls (checkpoints) on the rally.
 Other pertinent information will be given in the rally general instructions.

-R-3.1.DurationofRally
+R-3.1.Duration of Rally

-There will be a mandatory reststop at the approximate mid-point.
+There will be a mandatory rest stop at the approximate mid-point.
 The computation of the duration of the rally will account for all segments of the rally, starting at the initiation point of the first route instruction (whether numbered or not) and ending at the completion point of the last route instruction (whether numbered or not) that directs contestants to the place where score cards are turned in and protests are received.
-The computation will include:
+The computation willinclude:

-- (a) The tire warm-up and odometer check runs (if not included in official leg time) - (b) The accumulated official time for all legs. - (c) The accumulated allowance for all transit zones. - (d) At least three (3) minutes per open control. - (e) At the discretion of the Rally Master' the rally length of 4.5 hours can be extended to allow participants travel time from the last check point, back to the location where the scorecards are to be turned in.
-The travel time would not be considered part of the rally time maximum."
-Paragraph(e), will read: "An allowance of two minutes per mile(1.6kilometers) of on-course travel for all segments not otherwise accounted for, including the distance between each timing line and the initiation point of the next on course route instruction and the distance from the final timing line to the completion point of the last instruction.
+- (a) The tire warm-up and odometer check runs (if not included in official leg time) - (b) The accumulated official time for all legs. - (c) The accumulated allowance for all transit zones. - (d) At least three (3) minutes per open control. - (e) An allowance of two minutes per mile (1.6 kilometers) of on-course travel for all segments not otherwise accounted for, including the distance between each timing line and the initiation point of the next on course route instruction and the distance from the final timing line to the completion point of the last instruction.
 If the duration of the rally exceeds 4.5 hours, based on the above criteria, legs may be removed from scoring at the discretion of the Protest Committee.
-At the discretion of the Rally Master, the rally length of 4 1/2 hours can be extended to allow participants travel time from the last check point, back to the location where the score cards are to be turned in.
-The travel time woul not be considered part of the rally time maximum.
+At the discretion of the Rallymaster, the rally length of 4 1⁄2 hours can be extended to allow participants travel time from the last check point, back to the location where the score cards are to be turned in.
+The travel time would not be considered part of the rally time maximum.